mobarski/kraken/README.md

 ## Installation

-**NOTE**: This is experimental software.
-The design, functionality, and interface can change without any notice.
+**NOTE**: This is experimental Proof-of-Concept software - code quality is 'so-so'.
+The design, functionality, and interface may change without any notice.

 To install Kraken, you can use the pip command as follows: